CodePartnersMD/MD301-guide/curriculum/11/LAB.md

 - One person from your group should create an instance on Heroku.
 Refer to lecture 5 for a reminder on the steps, if needed.
 You will be working in this same instance for labs 11 thorugh 14.
   - Follow the naming convention of `<partner 1 initials>-<partner 2 initials>-booklist`.
 For example, Allie and Sam's instance would be named `https://ag-sh-booklist.herokuapp.com`
+- Provision a PostgreSQL database.
 - In the Deploy tab, connect your instance to your repository and enable automatic deploys from your master branch.
 Deploy your application and make sure there are no errors.
-- Provision a PostgreSQL database.
+- From this point on, work on semantically-named non-master branches.
+Once your app is functioning correctly on your branch, make a PR to master and confirm functionality on your deployed site.
+Your deployed site **should not** contain any broken functionality.
 - From this point on, work on semantically-named non-master branches.
 Once your app is functioning correctly on your branch, make a PR to master and confirm functionality on your deployed site.
 Your deployed site **should not** contain any broken functionality.

 ### Database configuration